ztcnrh/ETL-Mini-Project/README.md

 </ul>

 ### Load
 Data was loaded into a SQLite database using SQLAlchemy, as outlined below.
+A relational database (SQLite) was chosen as opposed to a non-relational one (MongoDB) mainly because of the uniformity and similarity of our datasets.
+Factors like the size of the datasets and the existence of unique identifiers (primary-foreign key references) were also considered before the decision was made.
 Specifically, to create the database and tables we performed the following actions:
 <ul>
   <li>Created SQLIite database “goodreads” using SQLAlchemy.</li>
   <li>Created two classes (which will serve as the anchor points for our Tables) for the cleaned Kaggle and UCSD data sets.</li>